ZestiiSpaghett/Radon/README.md

 Minecraft Bedrock &amp; Java Cross Compatibility Software

 # Why use Radon?
-✔️ Radon is a Bedrock based server, making it use less resources and run a lot faster.
+-   [x] Radon is based in python so that you can design your own plugins and addons.

-✔️ Radon automatically detects and interprets Minecraft Java player packets so both editions of the game are capable of joining.
+-   [x] Radon automatically detects and interprets Minecraft Java player packets so both editions of the game are capable of joining.

-✔️ This project is 100% open source.
+-   [x] This project is 100% open source.

-✔️ The Radon project will continued to be worked on, so it will improve over time.
+-   [x] The Radon project will continued to be worked on, so it will improve over time.

 Citations:
 https://forum.hivemc.com/threads/hive-java-edition.339307/